juliadouglasf/phageAssembler-conda/README.md

 # phageAssembler-conda
-Conda environment files for use of SEA-PHAGES phageAssembler
+Conda environment file for use of SEA-PHAGES phageAssembler